 This strategy aims to avoid creating features that customers do not want anyway.

-MVP is recreated in cycles, iterations, and repeatability by generating ideas, prototyping, collecting data, analyzing, and learning from the results so far.
+MVP is recreated in cycles and iterations by generating ideas, prototyping, collecting data, analyzing, and learning from the results so far.

 The goal is to minimize the total time spent in an iteration.
-The process is repeated until the desired product is obtained or until the product is considered to be unsustainable.
+The process is repeated until the desired product is obtained or until it is considered unsustainable.